-After the probe’s mission ended in 2015, planetary scientists estimated Mercury’s crust was roughly 22 miles thick.
+After the probe’s mission ended in 2015, planetary scientists estimated Mercury’s crust was roughly 22 miles (35 kilometers) thick.
 One University of Arizona scientist disagrees.

 Sori determined the density of Mercury’s crust using data collected by the Mercury Surface, Space Environment and Geochemistry Ranging (MESSENGER) spacecraft.
 He created his estimate using a formula developed by Isamu Matsuyama, a professor in the Lunar and Planetary Laboratory, and University of California Berkeley scientist Douglas Hemingway.

 Sori’s estimate supports the theory that Mercury’s crust formed largely through volcanic activity.
 Understanding how the crust was formed may allow scientists to understand the formation of the entire oddly structured planet.

 “Of the terrestrial planets, Mercury has the biggest core relative to its size,” Sori said.